mirapietro/Zapata/README.md

 ## Computational and Mapping Library

 A revolutionary library for analysis and plotting of meteorological data.
 The mapping is based on cartopy and GEOCAT libraries from NCAR.
-It uses `xarray` as a basic data structure. `docs` contains documentaiton for the modules.
+It uses `xarray` as a basic data structure. `docs` contains documentation for the modules.

 The directory